Translate

 This may well be one of the many Ringed Plovers we had observed heading North a few days earlier, a wealth of them here resting on the rocks.

 A walk around the shore edge, across the water, the Baltic Sea, deep and blue, the far sound of the waves just audible.
-The Canada Geese glide in silence, even the Gulls seemed silent.
+The Canada Geese glide in silence; even the Gulls seemed silent.

 Greylag and Canada Geese drift through the still waters.

-That said, this Oak tree has stood for 900Years.
+That said, this Oak tree has stood for 900 years.

-A sad wreck! it was the “Swiks” a former three masted schooner, washed up on the Trollskogen coast in December 1926.
+A sad wreck!
+It was the "Swiks", a former three-masted schooner, washed up on the Trollskogen coast in December 1926.
 The crew of seven all escaped safely.

-The huge nails are rusted and the timbers are rotting on the lonely skeleton of the once proud schooner, but she is still there after so many years!
+The huge nails are rusted, and the timbers are rotting on the lonely skeleton of the once proud schooner, but she is still there after so many years!

-The Baltic sea and my little Mermaid.
+The Baltic Sea and My Little Mermaid.

-Along the shoreline Goosanders hunt for food in the breaking waves.
+Along the shoreline, Goosanders hunt for food in the breaking waves.

-This the Male bird.
+This is the Male bird.

 The Female follows the Male into the surf.